russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 "Rewards can deliver a short-term boost — just as a jolt of caffeine can keep you cranking for a few more hours.
 But the effect wears off — and, worse, can reduce a person's longer-term motivation to continue the project."

 4. Build a strong employer brand: Organizations championing non-monetary incentives earn reputations as employee-first workplaces.
 This stellar brand image attracts top talent who actively seek out companies committed to employee comfort.
-In competitive job markets, a strong employer brand acts as a magnet, making recruiting and retaining exceptional professionals easier.
+In competitive job markets, a strong employer brand acts as a magnet, making recruitment and retention of exceptional professionals easier.
 Happy employees often become brand ambassadors, spreading positive perceptions of your organization through their networks.

 Real-life case studies in employee motivation